-Students enrolled in the Officer Development Course are required to successfully complete a five-week Leader Development and Assessment Course (LDAC) at Fort Lewis, Washington, during the summer to become eligible for commissioning.
+Students enrolled in the Officer Development Course are required to successfully complete a five-week Leader Development and Assessment Course (LDAC) at Fort Lewis, Wash., during the summer to become eligible for commissioning.
 Attendance at LDAC normally occurs in the summer between the junior and senior years.
-The purpose of LDAC training is to provide each cadet hands-on experiences in leadership development positions, extensive training in military tactics, and related subjects vital to success as a junior officer.
-Students attending LDAC receive approximately \$700 in addition to travel expenses to and from Fort Lewis, Washington.
-Uniforms, housing, medical care, and meals are furnished by the government at no charge to the student during the camp.
+LDAC provides each cadet hands-on experiences in leadership development positions, extensive training in military tactics and related subjects vital to success as a junior officer.
+Students attending LDAC receive over \$800 in addition to travel expenses to and from Fort Lewis.
+Uniforms, housing, medical care and meals are furnished by the government at no charge to the student during the camp.

 Additional voluntary training at a variety of active Army service schools is available to selected students during the summer.
-Students may select attendance at Airborne School, Air Assault School, the Northern Warfare Training Center, and Cadet Troop Leadership Training.
+Students may select attendance at Airborne School, Air Assault School, the Northern Warfare Training Center and Cadet Troop Leadership Training.
 Students who successfully complete the appropriate course are authorized to wear the coveted Parachutist Badge or Air Assault Badge.

-Students who successfully complete the Army ROTC curriculum and who earn a bachelor's degree may be commissioned a Second Lieutenant.
+Students who successfully complete the Army ROTC curriculum and who earn a bachelor's degree may be commissioned a second lieutenant.
 Subsequent military service may be on active duty or with the Army National Guard or Army Reserve.
-Active duty is normally for a period of four years with the opportunity for successful officers to continue on extended service.
+Active duty is normally for four years with the opportunity for successful officers to continue on extended service.